weglot/design/README.md

 ## Contributing

-To locally run Jekkyl in order to try changes or preview Styleguide run the following:
+To locally run Jekkyl in order to try changes or preview Styleguide run the following in the /styleguide directory:
 ```
 bundle exec jekyll serve
 ```